raphnet/gc_calfix_ng/README.md

-# Gamecube L/R shoulder button calibration fixer for (old) raphnet adapter
+# Gamecube L/R shoulder button calibration fixer for (old) raphnet adapters

 This is a tool to fix calibration of Gamecube controller L/R shoulder buttons.